darkobits/formation/packages/formation/src/classes/ConfigurableValidator/README.md

 # ConfigurableValidator

-**Type:** `class`
+**Type:** `function`

 ## Description

 Allows for the creation of complex validators/asyncValidators that may need to access other controls in the form.
-The provided function will be bound to the `ConfigurableValidator` instance.
-Once configured, the validator will have references to the Formation form controller, its scope, and the control's ngModel controller.
+The provided function will be invoked when the control is registered with the form, and will be passed an object containing references to the `form`, the control's `ngModelCtrl`, and the form's `scope`.
+This function should return the final validation function that the form will invoke to validate the control.

-### `ConfigurableValidator(validator: function) => ConfigurableValidator`
+### `ConfigurableValidator(validatorConfigurator: function) => function`

 Creates a new configurable validator with the provided validator function.